 Being a Design & Technology scholar is an exciting, challenging and rewarding experience with numerous opportunities to work in a very well-resourced state of the art Department.
 A successful scholar would be expected to participate in the co-curricular activities and initiatives that the Department facilitates.
 We expect high standards and commitment from such a scholar and they should be an ambassador for both the subject and the School.

 The scholarship interview process will consist of a 45 minute written examination and an interview with the Head of Design and Technology.
 At interview you are expected to bring a small portfolio of work from the past three years; including photographs of practical work (please do not bring the manufactured item with you).
 The portfolio will be held by the school after the interview process, therefore we request that you do not submit originals that you may wish to retain.
 The design and manufacture based portfolio could include projects carried out inside and out of school.
-The examination and interview will take place on Wednesday 29 January 2014.
-If you have any questions relating to the D&T Scholarships, please contact Mr Jon Baker, Head of D&T (email: email@example.com).
+The examination and interview will take place on Wednesday 28 January 2015.
+If you have any questions relating to the D&T Scholarships, please contact Mr Jon Baker, Head of D&T by emailing email@example.com.

 Candidates will be asked to attend an informal interview, bringing with them a folio of work.
 The folio should fully demonstrate the candidate’s ability in ICT and should draw from a range of ICT disciplines.
 Where possible, this should be an ICT solution to a real world problem.
 This work can be shown electronically (either on-line or on other media) or in some cases on paper.
 Care should be taken in terms of contextualising the submission so that it is in an appropriate form that fully demonstrates the candidate’s strengths.

 During the interview, the candidate will have the opportunity of discussing their work to build a wider picture of their strengths in ICT.
 They will be expected to show an understanding of how ICT can affect and shape society.
-Interviews will take place on Wednesday 29 January 2014.
-If you have any questions relating to the ICT Scholarship, please contact Mr Dave Parvin, Head of ICT (email: firstname.lastname@example.org).
+Interviews will take place on Wednesday 28 January 2015.
+If you have any questions relating to the ICT Scholarship, please email Mr Dave Parvin, Head of ICT on firstname.lastname@example.org.

 The Gerrard Awards are made to candidates of outstanding ability or potential in the field of Sports.
 They presuppose a high degree of motivation and commitment on the part of the candidate.
 Candidates will be required to attend a practical assessment and interview.
 The practical assessment will be held in the Sports Hall and normal PE/games kit should be worn for this.
 It will consist of two parts: